No Hard Feelings (2023)

 Incognita’s Infamous Adventures is so fun and catchy.
 Incognita’s Infamous Adventures can be streamed on Amazon Prime.

-First Impressions of Mighty Nein – Critical Role Campaign #2
+First Impressions of The Mighty Nein – Critical Role Campaign #2

-To start off 2023, I finished Vox Machina; Critical Role’s first campaign.
+To start off 2023, I finished Vox Machina, Critical Role’s first campaign.
 It was a bittersweet moment since it took me two years to watch every single episode.
 I felt I needed a solid break from Critical Role, so I could absorb the ending of Vox Machina.
-I watched a few of the one-shots at that time and focused on watching other TV shows that I fell behind on.
-I decided that I was finally ready to start on Mighty Nein which is Critical Role’s second campaign.
+I watched a few of the one-shots and focused on watching other TV shows I fell behind on.
+I decided that I was finally ready to start on The Mighty Nein, which is Critical Role’s second campaign.
 I watched the first episode a few days ago and wanted to share some first impressions of the show.

-The first episode primarily took place at a circus when someone from the audience turns into a zombie-like creature.
+The first episode primarily took place at a circus when someone from the audience turned into a zombie-like creature.
 I like how there’s a certain level of darkness that’s been introduced right away.
-Vox Machina felt like a group of adventurers goofing off in a tavern, while Mighty Nein might have more gothic undertones which is usually what I gravitate towards.
+Vox Machina felt like a group of adventurers goofing off in a tavern, while The Mighty Nein might have more gothic undertones, which is usually what I gravitate towards.

 After finishing episode #1, I’m definitely invested in the campaign.
-Out of curiosity, I did a quick search to see how many hours the Mighty Nein campaign is.
+Out of curiosity, I did a quick search to see how many hours the The Mighty Nein campaign is.
 It’s only 550 hours, no big deal.
-Now, I have only 547 hours of content to watch, wish me luck!
+Now, I have only 547 hours of content to watch.
+Wish me luck!